 - System or Process-Related – System or process-related causes can relate to any process within an organization that becomes a roadblock to an employee meeting performance expectations.
 Some examples: time frames or procedures are burdensome, procedures conflict, someone else didn’t meet their time frames, or the information reporting system is inadequate.

 - Personal – These are gaps that are within the employee’s realm of control.
-They can, for example, deal with situations that are going on in home life that affect work performance or depend on the employee’s physical or emotional abilities.
-Lack of effort, motivation, or concern for the agency’s efficiency can also fall under this category.
+For example, situations that are going on in home life can affect work performance.
+Lack of effort or motivation, can also fall under this category.
 Exercise caution when dealing with personal issues – remember to keep it job related, focusing on how job performance is affected.
-If an employee alleges that a medical condition is the cause of poor performance, contact your human resource officer or legal counsel at once.
+If an employee alleges that a medical condition is the cause of poor performance, contact your human resource representative or legal counsel at once.
 Do not attempt to resolve employees’ personal problems.

-The cause of a performance gap may overlap a couple categories.
+The cause of a performance gap may overlap several categories.
 It is imperative that you and your employee communicate to identify the cause of the gap and arrive at solutions to eliminate or minimize the gap.

 The Evaluation Meeting

 Before the performance evaluation meeting: